kev0960/ModooCode/md/inst/sysenter.md

 *  IA32_SYSENTER_CS (MSR address 174H) -- The lower 16 bits of this MSR are the segment selector for the privilege level 0 code segment.
 This value is also used to determine the segment selector of the privilege level 0 stack segment (see the Operation section).
 This value cannot indicate a null selector.

 *  IA32_SYSENTER_EIP (MSR address 176H) -- The value of this MSR is loaded into RIP (thus, this value references the first instruction of the selected operating procedure or routine).
-In protected mode, only bits31:0 are loaded.
+In protected mode, only bits 31:0 are loaded.

 *  IA32_SYSENTER_ESP (MSR address 175H) -- The value of this MSR is loaded into RSP (thus, this value contains the stack pointer for the privilege level 0 stack).
 This value cannot represent a non-canonical address.
-In protected mode, only bits31:0 are loaded.
+In protected mode, only bits 31:0 are loaded.

 These MSRs can be read from and written to using RDMSR/WRMSR.
 The `WRMSR` instruction ensures that the IA32_SYSENTER_EIP and IA32_SYSENTER_ESP MSRs always contain canonical addresses.